mirrulations/mirrulations-website/README.md

         - Remember to create a secret for both the access key and the secret access key

 After all this is done your github actions file is complete, you can test it by pushing some minor change or with this [repo](https://github.com/nektos/act) found by our teammate Owen.

+### <ins>Figma Student Account:</ins>
+Student Free Account:
+1. Make sure to make an account prior to this.
+Make sure you are using your school account.
+Without a prior account you will not be able to get the Student Free Account.
+2. Head to this site [Figma Education](https://www.figma.com/education/higher-education/)
+3. Hit “Get Verified”
+4. Follow the steps that are prompted.

+Download the Desktop App:
+1. When you get verified for your account.
+Under your profile icon, in the drop down menu, there should be a “download desktop app”.
+2. Once downloaded, ask for an invitation from the owner (Dr.Coleman).